project-ncl/gradle-manipulator/CONTRIBUTING.md

 The [test runner](https://docs.gradle.org/current/userguide/test_kit.html) may be used for functional testing.
 Note that it is recommended that `withDebug(true)` is **not** used in the manipulator sub-module by default but just enabled as required.
-This is because debug runs in-process which can lead to some strange side affects.
+This is because debug runs in-process which can lead to some strange side effects.

 To pass specific property / environment variables through the following pattern should be followed (which will also work when using single-test debugging):